DurandBastien/Search-Engine-LATimes/README.md

   - nltk
   - gensim

 We provide ready to use configuration files (inverted file..) here : https://fex.insa-lyon.fr/get?k=rx0QON6MxKBHMnvyk8F.
-Unzip the folder in Globals/ so you get four subfolders in Globals/ and the word embedding model.
+Unzip the folder in Globals/ so you get four subfolders in Globals/ and the word embedding model :
+/Globals
+  / nostemm_nolemm_notfidf
+  / nostemm_nolemm_tfidf
+  / stemm_nolemm_tfidf
+  / stemm_lemm_tfidf
+  embeddingModel

 Each subfolder contains :
   - an inverted file
   - a vocabulary file

 If you don't save those files, you will have to tell the framework to construct them but it takes time.

-To be able to run the construction of the disk-based version of the inverted file:
+In this case, to be able to run the construction of the disk-based version of the inverted file:
-  - in this case a c++ tokenizer is used, this tokenizer is wrapped to be called in python,
+  - a c++ tokenizer is used, this tokenizer is wrapped to be called in python,
   - to compile the wrapper you will need the python.h header which, for instance, is provided in the python3-dev package on linux (apt-get install python3-dev),
   - then to compile the c++ object and its wrapper, go to Tokenization/TokenizationCpp then "make clean" and "make tokenizer_py_module"

-Before runing the code, make sure you have set proper path in the main function :
+Eventually, before runing the code, make sure you have set proper paths in the main function :
   - path to the dataset
   - path to the vocabulary file
   - path to the inverted file